Generating the Fukaya categories of Hamiltonian G-manifolds: Formality results for compact Lie groups

 There is an extensive literature on the homotopy theory of Lie groups.
 We recommend the excellent survey article \cite{mimura} by Mimura.
 In particular, let us recall the classical theorem of Hopf \cite{hopf} which states that, over $\QQ$, the singular cohomology of a compact, simple group $G$ is given by: where $\text{rank\ } G=l$, $\text{dim\ } G = \sum_{i=1}^l (2n_i-1)$, and $(n_1,\ldots, n_l)$ is called the type of $G$.
 In fact, $G$ has the rational homotopy type of a product of odd-dimensional spheres:

-Indeed, in \cite{serre}, Serre constructs a function $f : G \to \prod S^{2n_i-1}$ such that the induced map of dg-algebras: is a quasi-isomorphism.
+Indeed, in \cite{serre}, Serre constructs a map $f : G \to \prod S^{2n_i-1}$ such that the induced map of dg-algebras: is a quasi-isomorphism.

-Over characteristic $p$, the story is more complicated.
+In characteristic $p>0$, the story is more complicated.
 First of all, in general, cohomology groups of compact, connected, simple Lie groups can have torsion (see \cite{mimura}).
 Nonetheless, the classical Lie groups $U(n),SU(n), Sp(n)$ have no torsion:

 However, even for these groups, the mod $p$ homotopy type is not the same as the mod $p$ homotopy type of a product of odd-dimensional spheres for all $p$ as can be detected by non-triviality of Steenrod operations.
 For example, $SU(3)$ is not homotopy equivalent to $S^3 \times S^5$ mod $2$.